 Gains on assets and liabilities in foreign currencies are taxable and losses are deductible.
 The provisions cover all types of financial assets and liabilities, including bank accounts.
 The gains or losses include changes in the exchange rate as well as changes in the market value of the asset or liability.
-Net gains and losses of less than DKK 2,000 on financial assets and liabilities etc. are not included in the tax basis.
+Net gains and losses due to exchange rate changes of less than DKK2,000 on financial assets and liabilities etc. are not included in the tax basis.

 A gain from the sale of a private residence in which the owner has lived is tax exempt, provided that the site is less than 1,400 square meters.
 If the site exceeds 1,400 square meters, it must be illegal to parcel out the property for further buildings or impossible to parcel out the property without significant value depreciation.
 Otherwise, capital gains on property are taxed as investment income.
 Recaptured depreciation is taxable.